|

 circumstances.

-between the breaker plate on which the module mounts in the distributor and
+(earth) between the breaker plate on which the module mounts in the distributor and

-battery negative (assuming a negative earth system).
+battery negative (or battery positive in a positive earth system).

 With a digital ohmmeter set on its most sensitive scale, measure

-If it is 0.2 ohms or more you have a bad ground.
+If it is 0.2 ohms or more, you have a bad ground.

 Check for corrosion at the connections of the ground strap between the

-breaker plate and the distributor housing and also at the battery itself or
+breaker plate and the distributor housing, and also at the battery itself or

 where the negative battery cable attaches to the block.